Vaesea/PepperTux/README.md

 This isn't a remake / recreation of SuperTux Milestone 1.

-Read tux.gd for more information.

-## That one part in tux.gd if you don't want to go to the file
+## That one part that was in tux.gd

 so basically im not trying to make a supertux milestone 1 port / remake to godot (if you want that, play supertux classic)